 A sunset may be gorgeous, but it isn’t enough to make a terrific photo.
 To draw in your viewer, you’ll need to include elements such as story, mystery, motion, contrast, depth and shape.
-By using the eight creative tips in this tutorial, you’ll learn how to take stunning iPhone sunset photos that really stand out in a crowd.
+By using the eight creative tips in this tutorial, you’ll learn how to take sunset pictures with iPhone that really stand out in a crowd.

 1. Include A Strong Subject